hydraulic-institute/edb/source/00_introduction-definitions-references/01_home.md

 <units us = "This page is currently set to U.S. customary units." metric = "This page is currently set to Metric units."/>

-# About Hthe Hydraulic Institute
+# About the Hydraulic Institute
 The **Hydraulic Institute (HI)** is a non-profit organization dedicated to advancing the pump industry.
 The Institute offers a wide variety of programs and services, each tailored to support the needs of the industry including pump and system standards, certification, training, workforce development, and advocacy.

-# Mission:
+# Mission
 Drive all pump system stakeholders toward a sustainable future by:

 - Advancing solutions for pump system performance and efficiency